gem-coop/governance/Gem.coop-Governance.md

 1. A member of the TSC, except the Project Leader, must only be removed from the TSC by an ordinary resolution of the PLC.

-1. All members of the TSC will be "moderators" of the GitHub organisation.

 1. One member of the TSC (not the PL) will be an "Owner" of the GitHub organisation, Slack, 1Password and any related resources.

 ## 8. Maintainers